 Each artist brings something unique to the table.
-What did Mel & Kim bring and how did they compare to other artists you worked with?
+What did Mel & Kim bring and how did they compare to other artists you have worked with?

 Well, I always say that without Mel & Kim, you wouldn't have had Stock, Aitken & Waterman, because they were perfect.
 They were modern and they had a very modern outlook on life.
 Everything they did, they did full of joy.
 They literally could not believe that they were making records.
 It was just the perfect, perfect match.
-When you have an artist that loves everything they are doing and doesn't sit and spend hours thinking about what they are doing, but just gets on with it - that's a joy for a record producer!
+When you have artists that love everything they are doing and who don't sit and spend hours thinking about what they are doing, but just get on with it - that's a joy for a record producer!

-Sonically, the tracks that make up the F.L.M. album seem more in the vein of System, with an RnB vibe, than the three singles released from it.
-Was this a conscious decision by you and the girls?
+Sonically, the tracks that make up the F.L.M. album have more of an RnB vibe, like System, than the three singles released from it.
+Was this a conscious decision?

 Yes, well that was down to the girls.
 They wanted to try something slightly different and their real passion was for RnB.
-The House thing was great, but I think the girls really wanted to be soul singers as opposed to a House music band.
+I mean both the girls were brought up singing pop and soul records.
+That was their background.
+The House thing was great but I think the girls really wanted to be soul singers as opposed to a house music band.

 So, Pete, do you have a personal favorite Mel & Kim track?